Alpgirl/DLT/README.md

 The implementation of 3D reconstruction using Direct Linear Transform (DLT).
 Dataset consists of generated 3D points and their projections.

+We reproduce the algorithm developed by Daniel Bardsley and Bai Li "3D Reconstruction Using the Direct Linear Transform with a Gabor Wavelet Based
+Correspondence Measure".

 ## Quickstart

 Guide how to use in your applications.